 For a chunkier aesthetic, these Nero Desert boots by Tod’s are a good choice.
 In smooth suede, with a chunky heel and simple lacing, they feature the subtle Tod’s logo embedded in the suede.
 They’ve also got a great grip on the bottoms to optimize comfort.

 11. Tod’s Testa Di Moro: Best brown desert boots

 Hey again, Tod’s.
-These Testa Di Moro desert boots tick so many boxes: they’re classic, stylish and timeless.
-Tod’s tagline ‘Made by humans’ truly embodies their commitment to the craftsmen and artisans who expertly bring the designs to life.
+These Testa Di Moro desert boots tick so many boxes: they’re classic, stylish, and timeless.
+Tod’s tagline, ‘Made by humans,’ truly embodies their commitment to the craftsmen and artisans who expertly bring the designs to life.
 This is evident in their exquisitely crafted shoes, where attention to detail is paramount.

 Otherwise, Bruno Cucinelli’s take on the classic style comes in the form of these suede Desert boots.
-A versatile darker brown and with supple suede uppers and that all-important crepe sole, these promise to mould to the shape of your feet over time, for ultimate comfort.
+A versatile darker brown and with supple suede uppers and that all-important crepe sole, these promise to mold to the shape of your feet over time, for ultimate comfort.

 Suede Desert Boots

 Sandy and taupe hues are generally the ‘traditional’ colors for Desert boots, Italian designer Tod’s clearly agrees with this classic Desert boot in smooth Taupe suede.
 Admittedly, they’re quite unlike any boots you’d actually find in the desert, but this really works.

 13. Ermenegildo Zegna: Most versatile desert boots